ddigiorg/ddigiorg.github.io/pages/theology/biblical-old-testemant-trinity.md

 Notice here another Theophany, a Man that spoke.
 This person is the glory of the Lord, one like the Son of Man, the Angel of the Lord.
 When He speaks it's the Word of God.

+## Theophany: Angel of the Lord and Manoah

 ```
 16 And the Angel of the Lord said to Manoah, “Though you detain Me, I will not eat your food.
 But if you offer a burnt offering, you must offer it to the Lord.”
 (For Manoah did not know He was the Angel of the Lord.)